 On the consumer level, we’ve seen things like wearables become extremely popular during 2017.
 We believe that this trend will continue, with more devices being connectable to the internet, and more mobile apps to facilitate those devices.

-Search engines have already take notice of the rise of Accelerated Mobile Pages (AMP).
+Search engines have already taken notice of the rise of Accelerated Mobile Pages (AMP).
 The basic gist is that this technology enables mobile websites and apps to load much quicker than before.
 This keeps users engaged, preventing them from bouncing away from the website or app.

 However, many mobile app and site owners haven’t incorporated AMP into their mobile properties yet.
 They’re going to have to, especially as search engines start giving more priority to applications with AMP built in.
 We anticipate more people building AMP apps, or developing it into their existing apps, during 2018.